-Let’s dig in to the 9 Hotel Safety Tips, starting first with a very important first step.
+Let’s dig into the 9 Hotel Safety Tips, starting first with a very important first step.

 Hotel Safety Tips #1 – Look before you book

-Be a little careful with hotels near airports too as often (although not always) the neighborhoods near airports are not that swell.
+Be a little careful with hotels near airports; all too often (although not always) the neighborhoods near airports are not that swell.

 Hotel Safety Tips #2 – Always book hotels with interior entry doors

 Cheaper hotels are often distinguished by the presence of exterior doors while “nicer” hotels usually have interior room entry doors.
 Avoid a hotel with exterior room access.
-No need to give non-hotel guest easier access to your room.
+No need to give non-hotel guests easier access to your room.

 Hotel Safety Tips #3 – Always flip the latch and lock the door

 All hotels have door latches that add an extra layer of security to the door.
 It won’t stop the most determined intruders, but it will slow them down and for the less ambitious it might be enough to scare them off.
 If your door has a manual lock be sure to flip it locked.
 You can’t have enough protection.

 Don’t miss this gift guide for travelers.
 Find the best gifts for the travelers in your life!